letoram/durden/ipc.md

 <i>ls /path</i>

-ls will write out the contents of a menu directory to <i>control_out</i>, terminated by a single OK line or an EINVAL if the path doesn't exist.
-The contents of each entry is simply the name- field of the corresponding menu path, with a type specific suffix, / for submenus, = for value paths.
+ls will list the contents of a menu directory, terminated by a single OK and linefeed oror an EINVAL if the path doesn't exist.

 <i>exec /path/to/action</i>

-exec will invoke the currently specified path, writing OK on a single line to <i>control_out</i> or EINVAL if the path does not exist or if it points to a submenu.
+exec will invoke the currently specified action path.

 <i>write /path/to/key=value</i>

-write will access the specified path and try to assign it the contents of
-<i>value</i>.
-It will write OK on a single line to <i>control_out</i> or
-EINVAL if the path does not point to a <i>value</i> entry or if the supplied value didn't pass validation.
+write works like <i>exec</i> but is used for value paths, that is paths which require a value to be provided in order to work properly.

 <i>eval /path/to/key=value</i>

-eval works just like <i>write</i> with the exception that the actual values are not committed, you only get OK or EINVAL back if the path accepts the value in its current form or not.
+### Monitor Mode

+The command 'monitor' is special, as it will change the state of the connection to only accept monitor commands.
+These are used to listen to one or many of the event subsystems that make out the core of durden.

+    monitor all

+Will become very noisy, whileas:

+    monitor wm

+Will only show window manager events.
+To get a list of currently available groups simply call monitor without any arguments and the list will be returned in the following EINVAL error message.

+The second monitor command disable monitoring and returns the connection back to a normal state.

 ## Output

-<i>output</i> is used to convey custom messages, like when a user-defined
+<i>output</i> is a FIFO used to convey custom messages, like when a user-defined
 statusbar button is clicked.
 There is also a hidden menu path (=bind only) that allows you to pass a custom message to the output channel.
 This path can be found at <i>global/system/output_msg</i>.